 For heavier or obese dogs, their joints work overtime to keep up with their body weight and will make the symptoms more severe, or they will show up earlier.
 That's why it's important to keep your dog at a healthy weight.
 Consult your vet to confirm your dog's adequate weight and diet.

-Finally, you should consider making your home friendlier for your arthritic friend by providing non-skid floorings or adding padded steps or ramps to help them when they're moving around.
+Finally, consider making your home friendlier for your arthritic friend by providing non-skid floorings or adding padded steps or ramps to help them when they're moving around.

-Arthritis can be similar in causes, symptoms, and diagnosis for dogs, cats, and humans.
+Arthritis can be similar in causes, symptoms, and diagnoses for dogs, cats, and humans.